htoor01/auto-ta/README.md

 - SQLite (persistence, in case of app crash or work breaks)

 Notes:
 - This project was developed for the Quakerbridge Learning Center's 2026 Java Batch.
-To simulate this, local JSON files and mock data is used to mimic Classroom API responses and student data in the SQLite database.
+To simulate this, local JSON files and mock data is used to mimic API responses and student data.
 - To avoid leaking sensitive student data, all implementation and documentation was done by Haaris Toor (without AI support).

 # Set-Up Steps